howardmhl/NoughtsAndHexes/README.md

 ## License

-This is a hobby / fan project.
+This is a hobby project.
-Code is provided under *(MIT / GPL / proprietary - specify if needed)*.
 Third-party assets remain the property of their respective creators.